Meaalofa Te'o: Is this boy the next Jonah Lomu?

-(CNN)Meaalofa Te'o is a nine-year old machine making waves across the internet.
+(CNN)Meaalofa Te'o is a 9-year-old machine making waves across the internet.

 Video footage of the youngster playing at a junior rugby league gala day in Canberra, Australia's capital city, has gone viral on social media.